duncanberger/nxf-BATQual/README.md

 conda create -n nxf-BATQual -f environment.yml
 ```
 ### Databases
 This pipeline uses a number of databases, before running the pipeline you should check that version included below are the most relevant/up to date for your analyses.
-The can be downloaded and made ready for analysis as follow:
+The can be downloaded and made ready for analysis as follows:

 #### RefSeq Mash database
 ```